 - $martLoan has high initial interest rates compared to its rival products.
 However, its balance reduction process guarantees lower payments later, rewarding borrowers who diligently address their debt during the start.

 - BOC’s $martLoan is the best choice for long-term borrowers because of its decreasing EIR by the 6th and 7th year.

 - The best way to make sure $martLoan and other similar financial products work for you is to understand your loan payment term and its fee charges.
 For example, if a decreasing EIR works for you by the end of your payment term, then it means you are willing to pay bigger amounts initially to take advantage of lower late-year EIRs.

-Instant Loan can provide you up to three high-quality quotes from the best Singapore moneylenders available.
+Instant Loan can provide you up to three high-quality quotes from the best financial institutions available.
 Visit our website today and get started on your loan now!